thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 > Of course, doing this manually is tedious and repetitive which is usually a sign that it should be
 > automated.

-Here's a screenshot of what the final result will look like:
+Here's a screenshot of the extension in action:

 ![Browser Action Search Form](/assets/js-amazon-reviews/browser-action-form.png)

 The usage is simple: click on the browser action button and a search form appears.
 Then, enter the keyword you want to search for and then click the *Search* button.
-The results for the library catalogue search then appear within the same window:
+The results for the library catalogue search will appear within the same window:

 ![Search Results](/assets/js-amazon-reviews/search-results.png)

 Note the number ('5' in this case) that appears right below each book title.
-That is the Amazon rating for the book it appears underneath.
+That's the Amazon rating for the book it appears underneath.
 The ratings are added to the HTML returned by the library search results.
 The books are sorted according to their rating and rearranged from their original order so that highest rated books appear first.